 Welcome to KringleQuest.com 3.0, your Elf Info Central, and your home for all things Santa Claus: The Movie!
 But of course, there's always MUCH MORE to our Kringleverse than Santa Claus: The Movie per se, so we've risen to the challenge with an Opening Page with which to welcome you; from whence we take you to KQ 3.0 Special Features, and spotlight the incredible stuff you'll explore as you journey here.
 Our Sitemap helps you get the most out of this, the only unofficial Santa Claus: The Movie website --- from our List of Sources & Acknowledgements, where you can check out a few of the books and people that helped us develop this website in the first place, to our words of wisdom for those who'd like to set up a Salkind tribute site all their own!

 This site was conceived and developed during Christmas 1998 as SCTM.com: A 15th Anniversary Tribute.
-By September 1996, our colleague Hiphats had led the charge that inspired the campaign to share with the world a fully-restored edition of Superman: The Movie.
-Now, almost 20 years later, our site has even more news, links and other information!
+It's one of several websites that have been influenced by the vision of the webmaster known only as Hiphats, who, in September 1996, led the charge that inspired the campaign to share with the world a fully-restored edition of Superman: The Movie.
+Now, almost 40 years after the original release of Superman, our site has even more news, links and other information!
 There's always more Santa stuff to be done, and we keep doing more of it than any other Santa site on the web!
 So tell your friends, the local media, or anyone else about us!
 Send us your Kringle stories, too: Richard@ElfWithoutJingles.com through email@example.com and Santa@ElfWithoutJingles.com!

 Given that Richard has a super-fabulous Santa suit, he figured it was time you folks should want to give him a jingle, and have the chance to watch our favorite Elf Without Jingles make his own special Kringle magic happen for your special event or gathering!
 Details here, or go here and here!